splaisan/GenomicConsensus/doc/HowToQuiver.rst

 will use 8 CPUs to run Quiver on ``aligned_reads.cmp.h5``, outputting the consensus sequence and variants.

-Note that if you have not used the `Resequencing_QVs` protocol to generate the cmp.h5 file---or if the source bas.h5 file was generated by pre-1.3.1 instrument software---the cmp.h5 will not contain the full battery of QV metrics required for optimal Quiver accuracy.  the command will still work, but it will give a warning that its accuracy will be suboptimal.
+Note that if you have not used the `RS_Mapping_QVs` protocol to generate the cmp.h5 file---or if the source bas.h5 file was generated by pre-1.3.1 instrument software---the cmp.h5 will not contain the full battery of QV metrics required for optimal Quiver accuracy.
+The command will still work, but it will give a warning that its accuracy will be suboptimal.